zltan000/BLiC/README.rst

     conda install -c conda-forge blic

-If you have previously installed TreeCorr, and want to upgrade to a new released version, you should do::
+If you have previously installed blic, and want to upgrade to a new released version, you should do::

-    pip install treecorr --upgrade
+    pip install blic --upgrade

 If you would rather download and install BLiC yourself,